galaxyproject/training-material/topics/evolution/tutorials/abc_intro_phylo/tutorial.md

 >
 > ![Unaligned Sequences](./images/UnalignedSequences.png){:width="400"}
 >
 > Play around with the view: you can change colour schemes and add or remove various elements.
+Good colour schemes for nucleotide data are "Clustal2" and "nucleotide".
-If you cannot see the slider at the top (for moving left or right in the view) you will need to check the "Show residues indices" in the "Vis. elements" drop-down menu.
+> If you cannot see the slider at the top (for moving left or right in the view) you will need to check the "Show residues indices" in the "Vis. elements" drop-down menu.
 {: .hands_on}

 This is a file in **FASTA** format, which has a very simple structure, as follows: